patryk-ku/node-music-discord-rpc/README.md

 ![example](https://github.com/patryk-ku/node-music-discord-rpc/assets/38609910/8e664517-8841-42fa-9a1e-876fc5ee4c30)

-Discord music rich presence status with **support for album covers**.
+Discord music rich presence status with **support for album covers** and optional buttons with links to your last.fm profile and to search current song on YouTube.

 Written in JavaScript.
 It can be used without locally installed node.js because it is packaged as a stand-alone executable file.

-**Currently only Linux is supported.** Support for Windows maybe in the future but not sure.
+**Currently only Linux is supported.** Support for Windows in the future.

 > **⚠️ Notice:** It's in pre-alpha state of development and may not work properly.
 Expect bugs, errors etc.